 Trista Mateer is a writer/artist who used to move three times a year but has finally settled down by the sea in New Jersey with some cats and some poets.

-Mateer gained traction in the writing scene with her eponymous blog, started in 2013, which primarily chronicled her romantic endeavors in the form of free-verse poetry.
-This saw her branded as an "aggressively personal poet," but her confessional style has also made her writing relatable to thousands of readers worldwide.
+Mateer first gained traction in the writing scene with her eponymous blog, started in 2013, which primarily chronicled her romantic endeavors in the form of free-verse poetry.
+When Tumblr died, she started putting her poems into books instead.

-Her first published fiction, "The Unholy Wild" is featured in the anthology [Dis]Connected: Poems & Stories of Connection and Otherwise, which came out in October of 2018.
+Her first published fiction, "The Unholy Wild" is featured in the anthology [Dis]Connected: Poems & Stories of Connection and Otherwise, which was released in October of 2018.

 Mateer is currently focusing on making art however it comes out, whether it's poetry or prose or literal hands-in-paint art.
 Her upcoming projects include: a fairytale retelling; an homage to women with swords; a story about a witch who runs away from her problems; and more sad, gay poetry.